brittneyleighb/DatabaseDesignMasterReference/README.md

 ## 4. Joins and the Algebra Behind Them

-In plain English, a join is how you combine information from two related tables into one result.
+A join is how you combine information from two related tables into one result.
 If your customers are in one table and their orders are in another, a join lets you ask "who ordered what?" by lining up rows where the customer ID matches.
 Different join types control what happens when there's no match.
 Do you skip those rows, or include them with blanks for the missing side?
 Joins are the engine of almost every report you'll ever see, from a sales dashboard to a "books you might like" recommendation.

 A **join** combines rows from two tables based on related column values.
 The mental model: